Hotel Tonight: Using This Travel App For My Last Minute SoCal Staycation

 Read More: Best Farmers Markets In Central LA

 The location was ideal and the front desk was friendly and prompt.
 The room itself was fine.
 No frills.
 There wasn’t a restaurant in the hotel but you could buy food in the lobby area.
 But there are loads of places to eat nearby.
 For the price and proximity to LAX, it was fine.
 I am not 100% fancy all the time!
 We would have booked the Air Bnb we stayed at again but it’s normally a two night booking but the first time they had a cancellation.

 I do wish I had more time for the pool.
 Looked great but I imagine the noise from the airplanes could be loud

 And that my friends are my SoCal staycation with Hotel Tonight.
 And….it was not sponsored.
 Everything on this trip was paid for by Fer and myself.
-I consider myself to be a savvy traveler so I did check other apps and the prices Hotel Tonight provided us with the best deal on our last minute bookings.
-I did not book anything till the day before or even the day of arrival.
+I consider myself to be a savvy traveller so I did check other apps and the prices Hotel Tonight provided us with the best deal on our last minute bookings.
+I did not book anything until the day before or even the day of arrival.

 If you want to try Hotel Tonight use my referral code ARTW for $25 off your first stay!!!